 The Association is a beneficiary of the Dorothy and Joseph Moller Foundation Trust (the Trust), whose principal is to be held in perpetuity.

 Assets of the trust are invested and administered by the Trust.
 Annual distributions are made from the Trust.
 Assets of the Trust consist of money market funds, domestic and international equity securities, and fixed income securities.
 The Association records its interest in the Trust at the fair value of the assets held by the Trust.
 Fair values for investments held by the Trust are determined by reference to quoted market prices and other observable information.
-As of December 31, 2021, the Association's share of the fair value of the Trust was \$64,854,207.
-The Association received distributions from the Trust of \$3,078,350 during the year ended December 31, 2021, which is included as investment income in the accompanying statement of activities.
-The Association recognized a gain on the change in fair value of the Trust of \$4,220,298 during the year ended December 31, 2021.
+As of December 31, 2022 and 2021, the Association's share of the fair value of the Trust was \$52,144,214 and \$64,854,207, respectively.
+The Association received distributions from the Trust of \$2,743,400 and \$3,078,350, respectively, during the years ended December 31, 2022 and 2021, which is included as investment income in the accompanying statement of activities.
+The Association recognized a loss on the change in fair value of the Trust of \$12,709,993 during the year ended December 31, 2022.
+The Association recognized a gain on change in fair value of the Trust of \$4,220,298 during the year ended December 31, 2021.